xdd44-utopia/HCI_Extruding/README.md

 - (For Android) Install *Google Play Services for AR* from both phones' *Google Play Store* or in this [link](https://play.google.com/store/apps/details?id=com.google.ar.core&hl=en&gl=US)

 - Connect them to the same Wi-Fi (Or connect the left phone to the right phone's hotspot)
-- Find the left phone's IP address in its settings, typically `xxx.xxx.xxx.xxx` (xxx denotes a number, often but not necessarily has three digits)
+- (For iPhone) Take note of the left phone's IP address in Wi-Fi connection details, typically `xxx.xxx.xxx.xxx` (xxx denotes a number, often but not necessarily has three digits)
-- Go to ClientController.cs and fill the IP adress in the last public method `public void connect()`

 ### Upload Projects to Phones